 The Conflict Alert 2020 report presents analysis on conflict dynamics and trends from 2011 to 2019 in the Bangsamoro, highlighting the rise of violence in pockets and corridors of the region within a picture of continued overall decline of violent conflict across provinces.
 The report tackles the high incidence of identity, resource, and political violence and the persistent nature of violent extremism and shadow economies of drugs and weapons in the region.
-WATCH the video highlights of the Conflict Alert report below.Read more
+Suggested citation: International Alert Philippines.
+(2021).
+Enduring Wars.
+Conflict Alert 2020.
+Quezon City, Philippines: International Alert Philippines.
+Access the Report Corrections to Conflict Alert 2020 (2021)In an earlier version…Read more

 Tagged as conflict